Libroru/WHGTEditor/README.md

 To run the project locally you'll need the folloing dependencies:
 > asciimatics = "1.14.0^"

+# Usage

+Draw your level onto the canvas.
+Your finished level will be copied to the clipboard.
+The level is saved and copied to the clipboard after every action.

 # Controls
 > `TAB` = Change drawing mode